$c$-vectors of 2-Calabi--Yau categories and Borel subalgebras of ${\mathfrak{sl}}_{\infty}$

 Dehy--Keller \cite{DK} proved that for every other cluster tilting subcategory $\cU$ of $\cC$,

 where $\Indec(\cU)$ denotes the set of indecomposable objects of $\cU$.
 Define the $c$-vector of the pair $(u,\cU)$ where $u \in \Indec(\cU)$ to be the unique

-This generalizes the Fomin--Zelevinsky definition \cite{FZ}: for every 2-CY category $\cC$ with cluster structure \cite{BIRS} and a pair of cluster tilting subcategories $\cT$ and $\cU$ which are reachable from each other, this definition recovers the cluster algebra $c$-vector of the cluster variable corresponding to $u$ in the seeds corresponding to $\cU$, see \S \ref{2.2}.
+This generalizes the Fomin--Zelevinsky definition \cite{FZ}: for every 2-CY category $\cC$ with cluster structure \cite{BIRS} and a pair of cluster tilting subcategories $\cT$ and $\cU$ which are reachable from each other, this definition recovers the cluster algebra $c$-vector of the cluster variable corresponding to $u$ in the seed corresponding to $\cU$, see \S \ref{2.2}.
 From \cite{DK} we derive that all $c$-vectors $c_{\cT}(u,\cU)$ are sign coherent.
+Note that $c_{ \cT }( u,\cU )$ is non-zero, see Remark \ref{rnon-zero}.

 Our first result is a categorical duality for the index maps with respect to cluster tilting subcategories allowed to be unreachable from each other.
 It generalizes the Nakanishi--Zelevinsky duality for $c$-vectors of cluster algebras \cite[Theorem 1.2, Eq.
 (1.12)]{NZ} to arbitrary 2-CY categories.
 For cluster tilting subcategories with finitely many indecomposables, the result was proved by Demonet--Iyama--Jasso \cite[thm.\ 6.19(a)]{DIJ} using $\tau$-tilting theory.
 We will give a direct proof in the general case.